opensecuritycompliance/opensecuritycompliance/README.md

 )
 ```

 Once these are done, run `go mod tidy` to get all the packages required.
-In case of any errors in accessing `appconnections` or `cowlibrary`, modify the `go.mod` file relative path in such a way that it will be able to access the `catalog/appconnections/go` path.
+In case of any errors in accessing `applicationtypes` or `cowlibrary`, modify the `go.mod` file relative path in such a way that it will be able to access the `catalog/applicationtypes/go` path.

 ```javascript
 replace cowlibrary => ../../../../src/cowlibrary